Mesoscopic fluctuations in entanglement dynamics: Numerical simulations of noninteracting models

 \subsection{The $\boldsymbol{n}$th-order R${\acute{\rm {\bf e}}}$nyi entropy $\boldsymbol{S_n}$}

-As an example for more general entanglement probes discussed in Sec.~\ref{sec:evolution_EE}, we numerically compute the $n$th-order R$\acute{\rm e}$nyi entropy according to Eqs.~(\ref{eq:92}) and ~(\ref{eq:93}).
+As an example for more general entanglement probes discussed in Supplementary Note $2.2$, we numerically compute the $n$th-order R$\acute{\rm e}$nyi entropy according to Supplementary Eqs.~(\ref{eq:92}) and ~(\ref{eq:93}).
 We find that its behaviors are similar to those of the entanglement entropy.
-As shown in Fig.~\ref{fig:S1a}, first, after initial growth and damped oscillations, $S_2(t)$ displays quasiperiodic oscillations, fluctuating around its average value, see (a) and (b); second, at fixed $L_A$ the distribution is broadened as $L$ decreases (c), and its upper and lower tail are sub-Gaussian and sub-Gamma, respectively (d).
-Furthermore, as shown in Fig.~\ref{fig:S2}, simulations confirm the relation (\ref{eq:135}) for $S_n$, for $n=2,3,10$.
-Even more surprisingly, simulations show that the scaling law (\ref{eq:118}) holds also for the variance ${\rm Var}(S_n)$ (b-d).
+As shown in Supplementary Fig.~\ref{fig:S1a}, first, after initial growth and damped oscillations, $S_2(t)$ displays quasiperiodic oscillations, fluctuating around its average value, see (a) and (b); second, at fixed $L_A$ the distribution is broadened as $L$ decreases (c), and its upper and lower tail are sub-Gaussian and sub-Gamma, respectively (d).
+Furthermore, as shown in Supplementary Fig.~\ref{fig:S2}, simulations confirm the relation Supplementary Eq.~(\ref{eq:135}) for $S_n$, for $n=2,3,10$.
+Even more surprisingly, simulations show that the scaling law Supplementary Eq.~(\ref{eq:118}) holds also for the variance ${\rm Var}(S_n)$ (b-d).
 These findings confirm that the theory developed in this work applies to general entanglement probes, not limited to the entanglement entropy.